Heart Conditions in Pregnancy

 Diagnosing a heart issue in pregnancy can be tricky.
 This is because some of the normal symptoms of pregnancy look like symptoms of heart disease.

 Your healthcare provider will ask about your health history.
-He or she will also give you an exam.
+They will also give you an exam.
 You may also need the following tests:

 - Electrocardiogram (ECG).
 This test notes the electrical activity of your heart.
-It also shows abnormal heart rhythms and looks for heart muscle damage.
+It also shows abnormal heart rhythms and helps find heart muscle damage.

 - Echocardiography.
 This test looks at the structure and function of your heart.
 It uses sound waves recorded on an electronic sensor.
 These show a moving picture of your heart and heart valves.

 - Right heart catheterization.
-This test involves putting a pressure monitor into the chambers of the heart.
+For this test, a pressure monitor is put into the chambers of the heart.
 The monitor is put into a large vein in your neck or the groin and moved to your heart.
 Understanding how high or low the pressures in the heart are can help your healthcare team diagnose a problem.
 This can also help them come up with treatment choices that are best for you.
 This is rarely done in pregnancy as it typically needs a sedative as well as contrast dye.

 How is pre-existing heart disease treated in pregnancy?